dojscart/remote-payments-developer-docs/docs-site/api/api-definitions/prose/endpoints/getAllSubscriptions.md

-Retrieves a list of all subscribtions.
+Retrieves a list of all subscriptions.